autosimtrans/autosimtrans.github.io/index.md

 ## 11 Sponsorships

-We expect to have sponsorships from Baidu, Google, a few other companies, and some universities.
+We expect to have sponsorships from Baidu, Google, Huawei, a few other companies, and some universities.

 ## 12 Awards